Former PM favourite for president in run-off vote to heal Mali

 Keita's promises to impose order and restore the honour of a nation once seen as a rare bastion of democracy and stability in a troubled region have struck a chord with voters and won him nearly 40 percent of ballots cast in the July 28 first round.

-Twenty-two of the 25 losing first-round candidates have thrown their weight behind Keita, known as IBK, a man who earned a reputation for firmness in crushing student protests and strikes when he was prime minister in the 1990s.
+Twenty-two of the 25 losing first-round candidates have thrown their weight behind the ex-prime minister, known as IBK, who earned a reputation for firmness by crushing student protests and strikes in the 1990s.

 Cisse, a former finance minister and vocal critic of the military junta that seized power last year, took 19 percent of the first-round vote with pledges to improve education, create jobs and reform the army.